US judge dismisses $10bn Trump defamation suit against Wall Street Journal - MyJoyOnline

 The president claimed the newspaper defamed him in a 17 July report that said Trump's name was in a "birthday book" given to Epstein in 2003.
 In that message, the Journal reported, Trump included a drawing of a woman's body.

-Trump's lawyer told CBS News, the BBC's US news partner, that the president will refile the "powerhouse" suit.
+Trump's lawyer told the BBC that the president will refile the "powerhouse" suit.

-US District Judge Darrin Gayles said Trump came "nowhere close" to showing the WSJ acted with actual malice towards him.
+US District Judge Darrin Gayles said Trump came "nowhere close" to showing the WSJ acted with actual malice toward him, which is the threshold for defamation cases in the US.

 The case was dismissed without prejudice, though Trump will be allowed to file a new, amended lawsuit.
 He has until 27 April to do so.